 Where to Find Bitto Storico

-Unfortunately you won’t find Bitto Storico in your local supermarket.
-You’ll need to travel to the small town of Gerolo Alta high in the Bergamo Alps.
+Unfortunately you won’t find Bitto Storico in your local supermarket like you will other sought after cheeses like Parmigiano-Reggiano or Gruyère for fondue.
+You’ll need to travel to the small town of Gerolo Alta high in the Bergamo Alps to find Bitto Storico.
 As there are only 12 producers of Bitto Storico, you can imagine it being hard to come by.

 Visit the Centro del Bitto Storico where you can learn all about the Bitto cheese making process.
 It’s part restaurant, part museum and part cheese aging cellar.
-Upstairs in the restaurant you can try local dishes typical to the area and sample different years of the cheese to see how aging changes the taste.
-Spoiler Alert: the 10 year aged cheese was definitely everyone’s favorite.
+Upstairs in the restaurant you can try local dishes typical to the area and sample different years of Bitto Storico to see how aging changes the taste.
+Spoiler alert: the 10 year aged cheese was definitely everyone’s favorite.
 Downstairs you will find the cellar with hundreds of wheels of Bitto Storico ranging from 1996 to today.

 My trip was provided by inLombardia365 as part of the #InLombardia365 campaign in cooperation with iambassador in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and decision to eat entirely too much cheese are entirely our own.